adi/vernal/README.md

 - `@Autowire(class|name)/@Inject(class|name)` - initializes a class field to the registered bean value.
 Bean can be specified by class or by name

+- `@PostConstruct` - designates a sync or async method to run after the bean is completely initialized

 In special cases it is also possible to use `Vernal.registerValue` to register free-form values or `Vernal.registerInstance` to register existing object instances.

-- `@PostConstruct` - designates a sync or async method to run after the bean is completely initialized
+To retrieve a bean instance outside of injection context use `Vernal.getBeanInstance(class|name)`.

 # Usage example